elimbaum/eecs-senior-project/notes.md

 systemC _is_ required, have to load GCC 7.3.0. ohhh in meeting we said RISC might be tricky. my bad. so maybe i’ll try it all again with ARM.

 It seems like everything is loaded correctly.
 I don’t know why it’s not working.
 Trying in local lubuntu VM.
 Looks like zoo works, however.
-Local lubuntu also works.
+Local lubuntu also works. **Moving to zoo**

+Guess that means I need to reinstall LLVM locally on zoo. lol. git & configs moved over.

+### Installing LLVM on Zoo

+- Install LLVM on zoo
+- Set up LLVM cross-compilation
+- Cross compile test program
+- Run in gem5

+`cmake -G "Ninja" -DLLVM_ENABLE_PROJECTS=clang -DCMAKE_INSTALL_PREFIX=~/sproj/llvm ../llvm`

+`cmake --build .`  (automatically calls Ninja for parallel build) linking is still slow.

+`cmake --build . --target install`  to move everything into place

+shoot, gotta install clang as well… ENABLE PROJECTS.

+it works! kaleidoscope, etc.

+### Cross Compiling

+Using the `arm-linux-gnueabihf` tools, I can cross compile (just have to remember to `-static` because simulated system doesn’t have the libraries included).
+However, can’t figure out how to do that with LLVM.
+Rui will send me config tmrw.

 ## FU Notes